 a dollar now.
 Non-Continuous Verb

-I possess a dollar. - I am
+I possess a dollar.

 having fun now.
 Normal Verb